Kanka Cookbook

 Tables

-• Summernote does not allow setting vertical headers directly, or defining specific cells as headers (th).
+• Summernote does not allow setting header rows directly anywhere except the first row, or defining specific cells as headers (th).
 You will need to go into Code View and replace the intended td tags manually.

 Entity mentions